tomdionysus/netdisk/docs/protocol.md

 ```

 If the `length` field is non-zero, the node should immediately try to receive that number of bytes, which must not exceed `NETDISK_MAX_PACKET_SIZE` and be an exact multiple of 16 (AES block size).
-The operation is then processed depending on this header and data - the `type` field is the operation:
+The operation is then processed depending on this header and data.

 | Command                          | Description                                                                                                                                |
 |:---------------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------|